mikebessonov/iot-starterkit/cf/samples/javascript-samples/geotab/README.md

-# Copying data from a Cloud service to SAP IoT Service
+# Copying data from a third-party Cloud service to SAP IoT Service

-## Overview

 This folder contains an example that is supposed to be easily extensible.
 You are welcome to cherry-pick the snippets that you find useful.

 Please note that IoT Service provides links to Swagger/OpenAPI 2.0 specifications of the provided REST APIs.
 You can find the links for your instance in the IoT Services Cockpit under the 'Useful links' menu item.
 Modules like [Swagger Client](https://github.com/swagger-api/swagger-js) also available as [NPM](https://www.npmjs.com/package/swagger-client) can be used to access the APIs directly and register devices, sensors and sensor types, read out measurement data, etc.

 ## Description